nablarch/nablarch-document/en/application_framework/application_framework/handlers/web/http_response_handler.rst

   Returns a response to redirect to the client.

 Direct response
-   Direct response using `getOutputStream` method of :java:extdoc:`ServletResponse <javax.servlet.ServletResponse>`.
+   Direct response using `getOutputStream` method of :java:extdoc:`ServletResponse <jakarta.servlet.ServletResponse>`.

 The process flow is as follows.